Slouchy Knit Beret Pattern {The Bordeaux}

 - Next row: Patt 3, Patt 2.
 (6 sts)

-- Break yarn and thread through the rem sts, draw up tightly and fasten off securely.
+Break yarn and thread the thread tail through the remaining stitches, drawing up tightly and securing.

-- Make a pom pom in matching yarn and stitch to the top of the hat, securing it in place.
+Make a pom-pom using the matching yarn and attach it securely to the top of the hat.